AstroNvim/docs/docs/Configuration/v2_migration.md

   | Toggle wrap              | `Space + uw` |
   | Toggle syntax highlight  | `Space + uy` |

-- We have deprected the `ui` configuration  table for enabling and disabling using `nui` and `telescope` for `input` and `select` windows.
+- We have deprecated the `ui` configuration  table for enabling and disabling using `nui` and `telescope` for `input` and `select` windows.
 This has been replaced with the plugin `dressing` now that it is back in active development.
 These features can be controlled with overriding the `dressing` setup with `plugins.dressing` table or the file `user/plugins/dressing.lua`.
 If you have not disabled any of the `ui` elements then you don't need to add anything.
 If you have set either of them to false, you will want to add the following to your user configuration:

   - `ui.nui_input = false`, the following should be added to your `user/init.lua` to override the dressing settings:
     ```lua